Thammasok/server-express/README.md

+This project was server-express with [Create ExpressJS](https://expressjs.com/) and use Express generator for generate project.

-Install Express
+## Install Express and Sequelize
 npm install express express-generator
   - express . -f
 npm install sequelize-cli -g
  - sequelize init

- This project was server-express with [Create ExpressJS](https://expressjs.com/) and use Express generator for generate project.

 ## Table of Contents

 - [Folder Structure](#folder-structure)